-The Contractor shall be paid a surcharge of \$300.00 for the use of contractor provided, open top containers.
+The Contractor shall be paid a surcharge of \$360.00 for the use of Contractor provided, open top containers.

-1.1.9 Bulk liquid commodities containerized in Government owned or leased 20 foot Tank Containers

-1.1.9.1 The Government shall pay for bulk liquid containerized service at the rates for each overland linehaul segment; the ocean segment shall be paid at the contractor's 20 foot general cargo dry container rate, plus a surcharge of \$500.00 for each loaded tank container or empty tank container that is not cleaned, sealed and certified.
-Clean and empty tank containers shall be paid at the contractor's 20 foot general cargo dry container rate, without the surcharge for the ocean segment.
-(This includes transportation of Helium Tanks).

-1.1.9.2 Contractor provided tank container service is described in Exhibit 3, Performance Work Statement (PWS), Paragraph 6.H.

-1.1.10 Ocean and single factor rates shall be in whole dollars.
-Any calculated rate shall be rounded to the nearest whole dollar.
+- 1.1.9 Bulk liquid commodities containerized in Government owned or leased 20-foot Tank Containers - 1.1.9.1 The Government shall pay for bulk liquid containerized service at the rates for each overland linehaul segment; the ocean segment shall be paid at the Contractor's 20-foot general cargo dry container rate, plus a surcharge of \$600.00 for each loaded tank container or empty tank container that is not cleaned, sealed, and certified.
+Clean and empty tank containers shall be paid at the Contractor's 20-foot general cargo dry container rate, without the surcharge for the ocean segment.
+(This includes transportation of Helium Tanks). - 1.1.9.2 Contractor provided tank container service is described in Exhibit 2, PWS, paragraph 6.H. - 1.1.10 Ocean and single factor rates shall be in whole dollars.
+Any calculated rate shall be rounded to the nearest cent.